-The ‘C1 Basic Awareness/Foundation’ and ‘C3 Foundation and Leadership’ courses are run by the Diocesan Safeguarding training team.
+The Foundation (C1) and Leadership (C3) courses are run by the Diocesan Safeguarding training team.
 Separate training specific to the role is also available for Parish Safeguarding reps.

 Those working with children or adults should attend the relevant diocesan training course (which is specific to the church environment) within 12 months of taking up a post, even if they already have previous knowledge of safeguarding.
-If your role is not one for which a DBS check is required, but you work with children or vulnerable adults then you should still attend ‘C1 Basic Awareness/Foundation’ training.
+If your role is not one for which a DBS check is required, but you work with children or vulnerable adults then you should still attend the Foundation (C1) training.

 Churchwardens and PCC members are also welcome and encouraged to attend.